randybias/cloudscaling.com/blog/cloud-computing/_posts/2009-09-15-vmware-vs-amazon-round-one-fight.markdown

 I like to think of 'cloud' as a group 'A-HA!' moment, much like the one that happened with other foundational infrastructure changes.
 Early in the advent of railroads, trains, track gauges, switching equipment was all custom and had little or no interoperability.
 Eventually it became apparent that standards would allow greater aggregate value to all involved.
 Nicholas Carr nails it in his book Does IT Matter?:

-<blockquote>As was true with railroads and electricity and highways, it is only by becoming a shared and standardized infrastructure that IT will be able to deliver its greatest economic and social benefits, raising productivity and living standards and serving as a platform for a range of new and desirable consumer goods and services.
+As was true with railroads and electricity and highways, it is only by becoming a shared and standardized infrastructure that IT will be able to deliver its greatest economic and social benefits, raising productivity and living standards and serving as a platform for a range of new and desirable consumer goods and services.
 History reveals that IT needs to become ordinary—needs to lose its strategic importance as a differentiator of companies—if it is to fulfill its potential.</blockquote>

 The primary point being here that market demands will essentially force standardization, one way or another.
 Of course, we would all like to see open standards, but even de facto standards will work.
 This is what's at stake in this battle.